LewisT543/OpenWeatherAPI-TestingFramework/README.md

 - The first step is to pull the testing framework from the master branch in github
 - Once the testing framework has been pulled the next step is to load and build the testing framework via desired application
 - The testing framework
+-
+### IsFeelsLike Helper method

+- isFeelsLike{units}GreaterThanMin()

+- Example for isFeelsLike field:
+>responseDTO.isFeelsLikeMetricGreaterThanMin()
+>
+>Will return a boolean value that checks if the getFeelsLike in units field is greater than or equal to its min

+>For units: Standard,  Metric, Imperial